draconisPW/PWMAngband/docs/guide.rst

 To survive deep(er) you will want:

-a.
-Escapes:
+1. Escapes

   * 3+ ?Phase Door
   * 1 ?Recall

-b.
-Protection from secondary effects (confusion, blindness, poison)
+2. Protection from secondary effects (confusion, blindness, poison)

   * 1 !CLW (for identification and blindness)
-  * 1+ !CSW (for identification confusion)
+  * 1+ !CSW (for identification and confusion)

-c.
-Buffing
+3. Buffing

-  * 1 !Hero (for protection from fear.)
+  * 1 !Hero (for protection from fear)

-d.
-Ranged attack to soften up a (single) unique
+4. Ranged attack to soften up a (single) unique

-  * ~5 Flasks of Oil to kill dangerous and/or valuable monsters (throw oil for damage with the 'v' throw command)
+  * ~5 Flasks of Oil to kill dangerous and/or valuable monsters (throw oil for damage with the ``v`` command)
-  * ~10-20 Iron shots (or arrows for Rangers) to throw at non-dangerous monsters with annoying side effects.
-(Stat drainers and acid damagers that are between you and the stairs down.) extra arrows for a ranger (shoot arrows with the 'f' fire command.)
+  * ~10-20 Iron shots (or arrows for Rangers) to throw at non-dangerous monsters with annoying side effects (stat drainers and acid damagers that are between you and the stairs down).
 Shots can be reused; oil can't.
+  * Extra arrows for a Ranger, extra missiles for an Archer (shoot with the ``f`` command).
+Note that missiles will always break when your character is still level 1, so don't hesitate to buy a lot at start.

-e.
-Armor
+5. Armor

 Don't bother buying armor - it's very expensive in comparison to AC.
 You will find it in the dungeon soon enough.